bufanoc/ovs-manage/README.md

 # OVN Web Manager

+This has been developed on Ubuntu 22.04 minimal server.
+For best results run it on that.
+Do not run this in production, it is not even close.
+Help is apreciated & welcomed.

-A modern web application for managing Open Virtual Network (OVN) through a beautiful and intuitive interface, designed to run on Ubuntu Server.
+# A modern web application for managing Open Virtual Network (OVN) through a beautiful and intuitive interface, designed to run on Ubuntu Server.

 ## Features